TOPIC 6: SPACE PHYSICS

 Once a red supergiant runs out of fuel to sustain the complicated fusion reactions that occur, the star collapses very rapidly.
 As it rushes inwards, it heats up to enormous temperatures causing nearly all the remaining fusion reactions to occur at once.
 Outer layers of hydrogen, helium and other light elements fuse extremely rapidly.
 The star explodes in a flash releasing so much energy, it can out-shine an entire galaxy!
 This explosion is called a supernova.
 The core remnant that is left continues to collapse inwards.

-During a supernova explosion, fusion reactions continue as so much additional energy is available and the temerature is so high.
+During a supernova explosion, fusion reactions continue as so much additional energy is available and the temperature is so high.
 Elements heavier than iron are formed as heavy nuclei fuse together.
 All of the naturally occurring elements we find on Earth and in our Solar System were created by stars, and the heavier elements created in supernovas.
 The Solar System was literally made from star dust - the remnants of a previous supernova reaction nearby.

 Supernova explosions distribute these heavier elements throughout the universe.
 The remaining nebula can form new solar systems with stars and planets, and astronomers are certain that this is how our own Solar System was formed.